 - Wind Mitigation Discount Tip: Plywood is almost universally used, but not always.
 The longer the nails and the closer they are together, the better the discount.

 - What is the roof attached to the walls of your home with?
-There are 8 findings the inspection can have, but the most common in order from weakest to strongest are Toe Nails, Clips, Single Wraps, and Double Wraps and Concrete Anchors.
+There are 8 findings the inspection can have, but the most common in order from weakest to strongest are Toe Nails, Clips, Single Wraps, Double Wraps, and Concrete Anchors.

 - Wind Mitigation Discount Tip: If you are re-roofing your home make sure the best/strongest method is used.
 All you have to do is upgrade as much as possible.
 Always ensure proper permits are pulled and building codes are followed too.